oppia/oppia/.github/PENDING_REVIEW_NOTIFICATION_TEMPLATE.md

 Hi {{ username }},

-It looks like you haven't reviewed the following PRs within the expected time:
+It looks like you haven't reviewed the following Oppia-web PRs within the expected time:
 {{ pr_list }}

 Can you please review the pending PRs as soon as possible?